Before purchasing and using any of our TENS units, always consult your medical practitioner for advice.

 • If you are suffering from acute, feverish or infectious diseases

 • Near heart monitors or alarms

 • Over or near the heart if you have a pacemaker or have a heart rhythm problem

 • On the carotid arteries in the front of your neck

 • Near malignant tumours

-If you are in any doubt about any of these warnings, you MUST consult your medical advisor.
+If you are in any doubt about any of these warnings, consult your medical advisor.